Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 #### TCollection_ExtendedString

-A variable-length sequence of ;extended; (UNICODE)  characters (16-bit character type).
+A variable-length sequence of "extended" (UNICODE)  characters (16-bit character type).
 It provides editing operations with  built-in memory management to make *ExtendedString* objects easier to use  than ordinary extended character arrays.

 *ExtendedString* objects follow value  semantics;, that is, they are the actual strings, not handles to strings,  and are copied through assignment.
 You may use *HExtendedString* objects  to get handles to strings.